 - A (shape/color) next to a (shape/color).

-On Normal difficulty, there will be a single rule or two rules joined by “and”.
-On Hard difficulty, there will be two rules joined by “or” (inclusive) or “if…then.”
+On Normal difficulty, there will be a single rule.
+On Hard difficulty, there will be two rules joined by “and or “or” (inclusive).

 Select “Pass and Play” to play with 1-3 friends.
 You will take turns making guesses, and whoever has the highest score wins!
 Remember, later turns have greater reward but equally greater risk.